-For larvae developing beyond first larval stage at the diagnostic dose (28.22 ng/cm2) a confirmatory experiment is planned.
-Therefore these larvae should be fed ad libitum with MON 810 leaves.
-The exposure to MON 810 is to be performed in 128 well trays (BAW128, Frontier Agricultural Sciences) for up to seven days.
-1 ml of an agar solution (2.0 %) containing sorbic acid, benzoic acid and methyl paraben (each 0.1 %) to prevent leaf degradation and microbial contamination is dispensed in each cell.
-After solidification a detached disc of maize leave (MON 810) without central nerve and 13 mm in diameter and a larva that grew beyond first larval stage will be added to each cell which then will be closed with a lid (BACV16, Frontier Agricultural Sciences).
-The trays were kept in a climate cabinet at 25°C.
+For larvae developing beyond the first larval stage at the diagnostic dose (28.22 ng/cm2), a confirmatory trial was planned.
+Therefore, these larvae were fed ad libitum with MON 810 leaves.
+Exposure to MON 810 took place in 128-well trays (BAW128, Frontier Agricultural Sciences) for up to seven days.
+In each cell, 1 ml of an agar solution (2.0 %) containing sorbic acid, benzoic acid and methylparaben (0.1 % each) was added to prevent leaf degradation and microbial contamination.
+After solidification, a detached maize leaf disc (MON 810) without a central nerve and with a diameter of 13 mm and a larva that had grown beyond the first larval stage was added to each cell, which was then sealed with a lid (BACV16, Frontier Agricultural Sciences).
+The trays were kept in a climate-controlled cabinet at 25°C.